hssn-20/dvq/README.md

 # DVQ - DNA Visualisations and Quick comparisons
 Abstract
 We introduce DVQ (DNA Visualisations and Quick comparisons), an open-source Python library for exploring nucleotide sequences using a variety of methods.
-Understanding DNA sequences intuitively isimportant for a variety of tasks in biology.
+Understanding DNA sequences intuitively is important for a variety of tasks in biology.
 DVQ aims to be a one-stop comprehensive library that makes explainable DNA easy for geneticists, researchers, and practitioners who need explanations.
-For practitioners, the library provides an easy-to-use interface to generate visualisations for their sequencesby only writing a few lines of code.
+For practitioners, the library provides an easy-to-use interface to generate visualisations for their sequences by only writing a few lines of code.
 In this report, we demonstrate several example use cases across different types of sequences as well as visualisations.

 Simple early version preprint: http://dx.doi.org/10.13140/RG.2.2.19227.89125

-## Methods:
+## Methods Implemented:
 ### Visual
 - [x] [Persistant Homological Representations](https://american-cse.org/csci2022-ieee/pdfs/CSCI2022-2lPzsUSRQukMlxf8K2x89I/202800b599/202800b599.pdf)
 - [x] [ColorSquare](https://match.pmf.kg.ac.rs/electronic_versions/Match68/n2/match68n2_621-637.pdf)